bathwaterpizza/animemanager/README.md

 # animemanager
 Anime Manager Console Application

-Personal project to keep track of Animes that I am watching
+Personal project to keep track of Animes that I am watching, I will not be documenting how to use this

-I will not be documenting how to use this
+For a ready to use .exe go to /bin/Release